 - Tobacco products and vapor inhalation devices are prohibited inside the building at all times.

 - Children ages 12 and under must be accompanied by an adult at all times while inside the Museum.

 - Do not touch works of art.
 Dirt, moisture, and other contaminants present on hands can stain or corrode the surfaces of artwork.
 Some pieces are more fragile than they appear, and even simple touching can cause permanent damage.
 Help us protect these works of art and preserve our common heritage for future generations.

 The use of flash is prohibited at all times and in all galleries.
 Still photography is permitted for private, noncommercial use only in the Museum's galleries devoted to the permanent collection.
 Monopods and tripods are not permitted.
 Photographs cannot be published, sold, reproduced, transferred, distributed or otherwise commercially exploited in any manner whatsoever.
 Movie and video cameras are prohibited.

 Please note the American Quarter Horse Hall of Fame & Museum is not responsible for property loss or damage.

 Visitors with Special Needs

 Service animals are allowed in the Museum (Americans with Disabilities Act).
 Strollers for children are also allowed inside.
-A wheelchair is available at no charge at the Admissions Desk on a first come, first served basis.
+A wheelchair is available to Museum guests free of charge at the Admissions desk on a first come, first served basis.